 Through the Porch Light Program, this same warmth and welcome is extended to new women international students at Western.

 The Porch Light Program provides new international women students (undergraduate and graduate) with the opportunity to connect with women living in the London area for one afternoon per month for 6 months.
 The London women (Porch Light Community Hosts) can be sisters, colleagues, neighbours or friends who team up to host a small group of female international students in their homes each month.
 The goal of the program is to help new international women students through the transition period of adjusting to their new life at Western and in Canada.
 It offers student participants a ‘home away from home’ and a chance to meet and develop friendships with other international students in the program and London community members.
 Through Porch Light gatherings, student participants share conversation, practice English (if needed), and have fun talking and participating in activities – such as Canadian seasonal events, making homemade Canadian recipes, etc. – together with their hosts.

-The Porch Light Women’s Circles remain together for one academic year, during which each Circle holds a series of get-togethers known as Porch Light Gatherings.
+The Porch Light Women’s Circles remain together for one academic year, during which each Circle holds a series of get-together known as Porch Light Gatherings.
 The Gatherings take place once per month, from October through March, in the home of one of the Community Hosts.
-The Gatherings are held on a set weekend each month, either on a Saturday or Sunday, and they normally begin at 1:30 p.m. and last until the early evening (4:30 p.m. or 5:00 p.m.).
+The Gatherings are held on a set Sunday each month, and they usually begin at 2:00 p.m. and last until the early evening (5:00 p.m.).

 The Porch Light Community Hosts are women who live in the London community who are aware of and understand the challenges of adjusting to life in Canada.
 Because of this, they are interested in opening their homes to international women students to share a welcoming and comfortable environment in which students can experience a "home away from home."